-Students in a certificate or degree program, with a cumulative GPA (Grade Point Average) less than 2.0 or students that have completed less than 66.66% of their cumulative attempted credits in their current program of study have not met the minimum requirements for Satisfactory Academic Progress (SAP) for that program.
-Courses recorded as Withdrawn or with a grade of "F" are considered attempted but not completed and included when calculating the cumulative attempted credits.
+Students in the Certificate or BFA programs with a cumulative GPA (Grade Point Average) less than 2.0 or students that have completed less than 66.66% of their cumulative attempted units in their current program of study have not met the minimum requirements for Satisfactory Academic Progress (SAP) for that program.
+Courses recorded as Incomplete, Withdrawn, or with a grade of "F" or "NC" are considered attempted but not completed.

-Students in the MFA or MA programs with a cumulative GPA less than 3.0 or students that have completed less than 66.66% of their cumulative attempted units in their current program of study have not met the minimum requirements for Satisfactory Academic Progress (SAP) for that program.
+Students in the MFA or MA programs with a cumulative GPA (Grade Point Average) less than 3.0 or students that have completed less than 66.66% of their cumulative attempted units in their current program of study have not met the minimum requirements for Satisfactory Academic Progress (SAP) for that program.
 Courses recorded as Incomplete, Withdrawn or with a grade of "F" are considered attempted but not completed.